Jackson Sirica

 Jackson has a strong practice in both property and housing law.
 He regularly advises local authorities on complex issues of property law relating to rights of way; land ownership; debt enforcement against real property; and various other issues.
 He appears regularly in the County Court in housing and property matters.

-While Jackson acts for both private and public sector clients, he has a strong understanding of freedom of information issues from the perspective of public bodies, having assisted, during his time in government, in advising on these issues.
+While Jackson acts for both private and public sector clients, he has a strong understanding of freedom of information issues from the perspective of public bodies, having assisted, during his time at the Government Legal Department, in advising on these issues.

 Jackson also spearheads Chambers’ popular “Building Blocks of Data Protection” webinar series, which provides training on the fundamental aspects of data protection.